ali1299/AI_chatbot-seq2seq_Attention--master/README.md

-Hello, my name is Ali
+Hello!
+My name is Ali.

+Welcome to my github!

 This is the description of Chatbot AI
 I also used google codelab for this project.